lowRISC/opentitan/hw/ip/i2c/README.md

 ## Description

-This IP block implements the [I2C specification](https://www.nxp.com/docs/en/user-guide/UM10204.pdf), though with some variation in nomenclature.
+This IP block implements the [I2C specification (rev. 6)](https://web.archive.org/web/20210813122132/https://www.nxp.com/docs/en/user-guide/UM10204.pdf), though with some variation in nomenclature.
 For the purposes of this document, a "I2C Host" meets the specifications put forth for a "Master" device.
 Furthermore, a device which meets the specifications put forward for an I2C "Slave" device is here referred to as an "I2C Target" or "I2C Target Device".